louisguitton/guitton.co-hugo/content/posts/2020-12-20-dbt-artifacts.md

 Provided you use python 3.8+, there is another dbt artifact that can be interesting to you: `graph.gpickle`.
-Instead of parsing `manifest.json` and building the graph yourself, you can deserialize the networks graph built by dbt itself.
-All it takes are 2 lines, that's hard to beat, but note that you will rely on the internal graph definition of `dbt` and won't be able to customise it.
+Instead of parsing `manifest.json` and building the graph yourself, you can deserialize the networkx graph built by dbt itself.

+All it takes is 2 lines!

+That's hard to beat, but note that you will rely on the internal graph definition of `dbt` and won't be able to customise it.
+For example, tests will be nodes on your graph now.

 ```python
 import networkx as nx